GSMcNamara/Wordpress-Counterespionage-Firewall/counterespionage-firewall/readme.txt

 PS, WPScan is a legit tool that we love and just use as an example.

 == WARNING ==
 Endurance Cache / Endurance Page Cache (perhaps installed by your hosting provider) will likely cause issues when it caches blocked pages.
 Setting this to "Off (Level 0)" is recommended.
-This is found under Settings > General > Endurance Cache in you admin dashboard.
+This is found under Settings > General > Endurance Cache in you admin dashboard (see screenshot #6).
 We are looking into a workaround.

 == Cyber Intent Blog ==